Varonis Systems Inc. (VRNS) – Don’t Be So Quick to Call it Dead

 Varonis Systems Inc. (VRNS) Insider Activity

-A total of 17 insider transactions have happened at Varonis Systems Inc. (VRNS) in the last six months, with sales accounting for 7 and purchases happening 10 times.
-The most recent transaction is an insider purchase by Melamed Guy, the company’s CFO and COO.
-SEC filings show that Melamed Guy bought 24,400 shares of the company’s common stock on Dec 08 at a price of $20.50 per share for a total of $0.5 million.
-Following the purchase, the insider now owns 0.49 million shares.
+A total of 15 insider transactions have happened at Varonis Systems Inc. (VRNS) in the last six months, with sales accounting for 5 and purchases happening 10 times.
+The most recent transaction is an insider sale by Segev Ofer, the company’s Director.
+SEC filings show that Segev Ofer sold 1,500 shares of the company’s common stock on Jan 05 at a price of $23.78 per share for a total of $35670.0.
+Following the sale, the insider now owns 72410.0 shares.

 Varonis Systems Inc. (VRNS): Who are the competitors?